wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 ### [Sweet 6 Shooter Perks](https://www.nexusmods.com/newvegas/mods/73438)

-The Sweet 6 Shooter perk pack adds 99 perks and 22 traits in a vanilla friendly, immersive way.
+The Sweet 6 Shooter perk pack adds a ton of new perks and traits that aim to flesh out the perk selection throughout the game for just about every playstyle, with a heavy focus on proper balance and role-playing.

 #### Installation: